2016 Oklahoma Sooners softball team

 The 2016 Oklahoma Sooners softball team represented the University of Oklahoma in the 2016 NCAA Division I softball season.
-The Sooners were coached by Patty Gasso, who led her twenty-second season.
+The Sooners were coached by Patty Gasso, who was in her twenty-second season.
 The Sooners finished with a record of 57–8.
 They played their home games at OU Softball Complex and competed in the Big 12 Conference, where they finished first with a 17–1 record.

 The Sooners were invited to the 2016 NCAA Division I softball tournament, where they swept the West Regional and then completed a run through the Women's College World Series to claim the NCAA Women's College World Series Championship.